Intevation/intelmq-mailgen/README.md

 `intelmq-mailgen` currently searches for configuration files in two places:

- 1. `$HOME/.intelmq/intelmq-mailgen.conf` and
+ 1. `$HOME/.intelmq/intelmq-mailgen.conf` (user configuration file) and
- 2. `/etc/intelmq/intelmq-mailgen.conf`.
+ 2. `/etc/intelmq/intelmq-mailgen.conf` (system configuration file).

 Settings are read from both files with the one in the user's home directory taking precedence.

+The sytem configuration file path can be overridden with the `--config` command line parameter.

 Both files must be in JSON format.
 A complete example can be found in `intelmq-mailgen.conf.example`.

 OpenPGP Signatures